 On the album, such a musical arch can also be heard, even as the pieces have been recorded as separate tracks.
-For the initiator of this project, composer Primo Ish-Hurwitz, it started with a brainwave while he was showering.
+For the initiator of this project, composer Primo Ish-Hurwitz, it started with a simple thought while he was showering.
 He was thinking how refreshing it could be when upcoming composers of very different kinds would all write a short piece to be part of one kaleidoscopic whole.
-In a conversation on zoom, he elaborates: “I wanted to show that at the moment there many different ways in which people compose, and it seemed to me that this variety would be expressed in the clearest way if everyone wrote for the same ensemble.
+In a conversation on zoom, he elaborates: “I wanted to show that at the moment there many different ways in which people compose, and it seemed to me that this variety would be expressed in the clearest way if everyone wrote for the same ensemble."

 A proven combination

 Ish-Hurwitz chose two pianists and two percussionists; a combination that soundwise has a lot to offer: “A piano, especially with two pianists playing quatre-mains, provides endless possibilities in terms of melody and harmony.
 Percussion, on the other hand, offers extremely diverse colours.
 Almost any sound can be produced by a percussionist.
 So piano and percussion complement very well.”

 This combination of instruments has proved itself before.
 Already in 1937 Béla Bartók explored the percussive qualities of the piano in his Sonata for two piano’s and percussion.
 In 1974 American composer George Crumb wrote for the same ensemble in his classic work ‘Music for a Summer Evening’ (Makrokosmos III); mysterious and evocative music that lives in the twilight zone between sharply defined pitches and sounds of reverb, rustle and noise.
 With his choice for the same instrumentation, Ish-Hurwitz certainly places himself in a fine tradition.